rouyng/airspotbot/README.md

 Command line arguments are as follows:
 ```
 $ python -m airspotbot --help
-usage: airspotbot [-h] [-c [CONFIG]] [-w [WATCHLIST]]
+usage: airspotbot [-h] [-c [CONFIG]] [-w [WATCHLIST]] [-i [IMAGEDIR]] [--version]

-A twitter bot for reporting aircraft activity in an area, using the ADS-B
+A twitter bot for reporting aircraft activity in an area, using the ADS-B Exchange API.
-Exchange API.
 For more details, see README.md.

-optional arguments:
+options:
   -h, --help            show this help message and exit
   -c [CONFIG], --config [CONFIG]
                         Optional path to config file.
-Defaults to
+Defaults to ./config/asb.config
-                        ./config/asb.config
   -w [WATCHLIST], --watchlist [WATCHLIST]
                         Optional path to watchlist file.
-Defaults to
+Defaults to ./config/watchlist.csv
-                        ./config/watchlist.csv
+  -i [IMAGEDIR], --imagedir [IMAGEDIR]
+                        Optional path to directory of images. airspotbot will search here for image files defined in the watchlist.
+Defaults to ./images/
+  --version             show program's version number and exit
 ```